odit-bit/invoker/readme.md

 ## Go sample application
 ### search engine that can input or search link and ranking the page in GO

+In the nutshell user will submit link (url) from `frontend` and it will insert into db, and backend service will do pipeline process to crawl the link, extract the text and title content for indexing or rangking.Beside `frontend` there is 2 core package `crawler` and `calculator`.

 Project structure:
 ```
 root